-Prior to that, he was director of marketing for chip sets in Intel’s PC division where he led the development of product plans, design wins, and customer support for Pentium and P6 chip sets, working with all major PC suppliers worldwide.
-Later, Jag established the PC platform driver marketing group to provide world-class software support to Intel's customers.
+Prior to that, Jag was in Intel’s PC division.
+As director of marketing for chipsets, he led the development of product plans, design wins, and customer support for Pentium and P6 chipsets, working with all major PC and server suppliers worldwide.

-Jag also held positions in Intel’s communications group in technical marketing, product marketing, strategic marketing and marketing management roles.
-He had worldwide product management responsibility for codec/filters, modems, ISDN components, and LAN devices.
-During this time, he worked with engineers at AT&T, Fujitsu, IBM, NEC, Nortel/BNR, Rolm, and Siemens, among others.
+Before these positions, Jag worked in Intel’s communications group in technical marketing, product marketing, strategic marketing, and marketing management roles.
+He had worldwide product management responsibility for codecs/filters, modems, ISDN components, and LAN devices.
+During that time, he worked with engineers at AT&T, Fujitsu, IBM, NEC, Nortel/BNR, Rolm, and Siemens, among others.